IlliterateLexicon/jynx/README.md

-# Jynx
+# Jynx Devel
-Jynx is a library to make simple and complex terminal functions easy to use.
+The development branch of jynx

 ## Todo
 - [ ] Make this read me